MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-export.md

 ![Export custom connector permissions powershell](./media/gdpr-dsr-export/export-connector-permissions.png)

+### Gateway PowerShell cmdlets
+There are PowerShell cmdlets that allow you to retrieve, manage and delete your personal gateways.
+For more information see [On-premise gateway cmdlets](https://go.microsoft.com/fwlink/?linkid=872238)

 ### Export approval history

 Microsoft Flow Approvals History captures a historical record of approvals that have been received or sent for a user.
 Any user can view their approval history by: